If you filed an extension, you have until October 16 to file your tax return with the IRS.

 What happens if you file after the deadline?

 If you file after the deadline, the IRS may charge penalties for failure to file.
 Also, if you have a tax balance, you will also incur a failure to pay penalty as well.

 Keep in mind, if you expect a tax refund, you will not be charged penalties, since the amount are determined on the taxes that are due.

 What if you need to file but do not have your records?

 If you do not have your records, you should contact the IRS and request for your wage and income transcript.
-These transcripts can provide you with a record of amounts received for the year requiring filing, such as wages, interest income, miscellaneous income payments and certain deductions as well.
+These transcripts can provide you with a record of amounts received for the year requiring filing, such as wages, interest income, miscellaneous income payments and other deductions.

 What should you do if you owe money to the IRS?

 If you owe money to the IRS after you file, there are a few things you can do.
-Consider various payment options.
-First, consider an installment agreement to make payments monthly.
-Next, you can consider a time payment agreement, which allows you to pay in a certain payment timeframe.
-Last but not least, if you owe a significant amount and have little assets, consider an offer and compromise plan.
+Consider various payment options, such as an installment agreement.
+You can consider a time payment agreement, which allows you to pay in a certain payment timeframe.
+Last but not least, if you owe a significant amount and have little assets, consider an offer and compromise application.